texstudio-org/texstudio/utilities/manual/source/editing.md

 You can use bookmarks in the editor of TeXstudio.
 This can help keep text lines in mind and speed up navigation between them.
 To the left of the editor\'s text area is a bookmark column that displays the bookmark icons.
-Here you can open a context menu (s. image below) and select the bookmark you want to set for a text line.
+Here you can open a context menu (see image below) and select the bookmark you want to set for a text line.
 Each of the ten numbered bookmarks can be used only once (when you set it a second time in the same editor, then the first one is removed), while the unnamed bookmark can be used many times.
 Also you can remove bookmarks with the first entry in the menu.
-A faster way setting bookmarks is clicking with the left mouse button in the bookmark column and TeXstudio will choose a bookmark or remove an existing one.
+A faster way of setting bookmarks is clicking with the left mouse button in the bookmark column and TeXstudio will choose a bookmark or remove an existing one.